 4. Antidegradation Policy.
 Federal regulation 40 C.F.R. section 131.12 requires that the state water quality standards include an antidegradation policy consistent with the federal policy.
 The State Water Board established California's antidegradation policy in State Water Board Resolution 68-16.
 Resolution 68-16 is deemed to incorporate the federal antidegradation policy where the federal policy applies under federal law.
 Resolution 68-16 requires that existing water quality be maintained unless degradation is justified based on specific findings.
-The Los Angeles Regional Water Board's Basin Plan implements, and incorporates by reference, both the state and federal antidegradation provision of section 131.12 and State Water Board Resolution 68-16.
+The Los Angeles Regional Water Board's Basin Plan implements, and incorporates by reference, both the state and federal antidegradation policies.
+The permitted discharge must be consistent with the antidegradation provision of section 131.12 and State Water Board Resolution 68-16.

-The Ocean Plan (2012) Item III.C (Implementation Provisions for Table 1) 3 includes a requirement that "Effluent limits shall be imposed in a manner prescribed by the State

-Water Board such that the concentrations set forth as water quality objectives shall not be exceeded in the receiving water upon completion of initial dilution, except that objectives indicated for radioactivity shall apply directly to the undiluted waste effluent."
+The Ocean Plan (2012) Item III.C (Implementation Provisions for Table 1) 3 includes a requirement that "Effluent limits shall be imposed in a manner prescribed by the State Water Board such that the concentrations set forth as water quality objectives shall not be exceeded in the receiving water upon completion of initial dilution, except that objectives indicated for radioactivity shall apply directly to the undiluted waste effluent."
 Item III.F (Revision of Waste Discharge Requirements) 1 of the Ocean Plan states that "The Regional Boards may establish more restrictive water quality objectives and effluent limitations than those set forth in this Plan as necessary for the protection of beneficial uses of ocean waters."

 The RSMP proposes to discharge treated wastewater from POTWs and concentrates generated by membrane treatment of groundwater and wastewater treatment facilities.
 Up to the time of drafting this permit, there are no data available to characterize the mixed wastes as they will be discharged.
 The analysis of the discharge is based solely on theoretical modeling of the proposed individual components of the discharge, including historical monitoring data for the wastewater treatment plants and one of the desalters and assumptions for other desalters that are not yet operating.
 Therefore, this Order includes effluent limitations for all of the constituents listed in the Ocean Plan.
-Upon commencement of discharge data to evaluate the need for effluent limitations based on water quality objectives in the Ocean Plan.
+Upon commencement of discharges from the RSMP, the Los Angeles Regional Water Board may use actual discharge data to evaluate the need for effluent limitations based on water quality objectives in the Ocean Plan.